bergeramit/mit-studio-hw1/README.md

 # Digital Twin Agent - CrewAI Implementation

+> **Note:**
+I have written a detailed process and testing guide for this project.
+See [Process Documentation.md](Process%20Documentation.md) for best practices, prompt engineering tips, and workflow recommendations.

 A sophisticated CrewAI agent designed to embody your skills, personality, and interests as an MBA/MS graduate.
 This "digital twin lite" combines analytical rigor with business acumen to provide comprehensive business analysis, academic research, and strategic planning.

 ## 🎯 Features